lawrenceamer/dns-black-cat/README.md

 ported as a python script, which acts as DNS server with required functionalities to provide interactive shell command interface.

 ### Client
-ported as the following formats
+ported as the following file formats

 * Windows 32/64 executable (exe)
 * Linux 32/64 executable (ELF)